 Three cooking options:

-• Stovetop frying—fry wings at 350° F to 375° F for 8-12 minutes depending on the size of the wings.
-The temperature will fluctuate as you cook, but try to keep in within the 350° to 375° range.
+- Stovetop frying—fry wings at 350° F to 375° F for 8-12 minutes depending on the size of the wings.
+The temperature will fluctuate as you cook but try to keep within the 350° to 375° range.

-• Air frying—generously spray the wings on both sides with cooking spray prior to air frying.
-Air fry at 400° F for 8 minutes the first side.
-Turn over, cook approximately 8 minutes on the second side.
-Spray the second side with cooking spray if there are a lot of dry tapioca starch mixture exposed.
+- Air frying—generously spray the wings on both sides with cooking spray before air frying.
+Air fry at 400° F for 8 minutes on the first side.
+Turn over, and cook for approximately 8 minutes on the second side.
+Spray the second side with cooking spray if there is a lot of exposed dry tapioca starch mixture.

-• Oven baked—generously spray the wings on both sides with cooking spray prior to baking.
+- Oven baked—generously spray the wings on both sides with cooking spray before baking.
 Place on a greased baking sheet.
 Bake at 400° F for 20 minutes.
 Turn wings over.
 Bake for 20-25 minutes more.
-Spray the second side with cooking spray if there area lot of dry tapioca exposed.
+Spray the second side with cooking spray, if there are exposed areas of dry tapioca.

-The cooking time provided are an approximation.
+The cooking time provided is an approximation.
 Smaller pieces require less cook time and larger ones need more time.
 Properly cooked chicken should reach an internal temperature of 165°F.

 How to store and reheat leftovers: